Welcome to TreeLincs

 Finally, climate change offers both challenges and opportunities, some species will become less suitable, as others, previously not considered, become potential candidates for planting.

 The need to reduce carbon emissions is also increasingly strengthening the "carbon futures" market; The Woodland Carbon Code links those looking to improve their green credentials by purchasing "Carbon Credits" with new planting schemes which will absorb ("sequester") verified quantities of carbon through their lifetime.
+The Forestry Commission website, or your local woodland officer, can offer detail on this and many other matters.

 COVID 19 - As the world continues to fight this tragic disease we are advised by government that those in the forestry and arboricultural sectors should continue to work as long as recommended safe practices, including social distancing measures, can be observed